How to Start Print on Demand Shopify Store

 After completing your Shopify store, the next thing is to connect your print on demand suppliers to your Shopify store.

-Mostly, it requires signup for an account on your provider website and connecting to your Shopify store.
+Mostly, it requires signing up for an account on your provider website and connecting to your Shopify store.

 Here is a short video to connect Printfy to Shopify.